- 1. The Requirement

 Analyze software risks

-Once the team identifies and records the initial set of risks, analysis needs to be performed to determine the likelihood (probability) and severity of the consequences of each risk.
+Once the team identifies and records the initial set of risks, analysis needs to be performed to determine the likelihood (probability) and the severity of the consequences of each risk.

 When performing this analysis, many risk management guidebooks suggest including the following: